 - South East London covering Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark.

 - South West London covering Merton, Sutton and Wandsworth.
 Note: Kingston, Richmond and Croydon are represented by Surrey and Sussex LMCs.

 Each committee consists of Chair and Vice Chair roles as well as elected members.
 GPs who work in an LMC area are eligible to stand for election to the committee covering their place of work.
 Committees are often supplemented with co-opted members with special interests, GP trainees and colleagues from other professions within the practice team such as practice managers and general practice nurses.

 LMCs tend to meet bi-monthly but a significant amount of work is led by members, local GPs and staff from Londonwide LMCs outside meetings.
-LMC members often meet with Clinical Commissioning Group (CCG) boards, Strategic Transformation Partnership (STP) officers, Integrated Care Provider (ICP) officers, public health leads at local authorities, local councillors, MPs and other key stakeholders.
+LMC members often meet with integrated care system (ICS) officers, public health leads at local authorities, local councillors, MPs and other key stakeholders.

 We provide support for individual GPs who may be experiencing problems at work through the expert advisors and practising GPs in our GP Support team.

 We also provide training for practice staff through our subsidiary Londonwide Enterprise Ltd (LEL).
 LEL provides services that go beyond our core work, such as supporting practices that require enhanced GP support, help with business planning or advice on saving money on supplies through the Londonwide Buying Group.